CPI-Technologies-GmbH/application-test/README.md

    so.
 6. Every Monday we want to send an email to all users that summarizes their time tracking
-7. Think about one more feature you would like to add to the application and implement it
+7. Think about one more feature you would like to add to the application and implement it I think one of the most important features is adding admin API so the admins can see the time trackings.

 Rules: